andy-phung/NEDC/README.md

 **Things to consider**
   - what other methods could be used to reduce anxiety?
   - looking over the other high school projects from 2019
-  - add more, there is a lot to consider and do (for MESA, MIT THiNK, and SynChamp)
+  - add more, there is a lot to consider and do (for both MESA and MIT THiNK, SynChamp is likely going to be a separate project)

 **Resources**
   - **Rules**